Intensity (novel)

 Intensity is a 1995 horror novel by American author Dean Koontz.

-The plot follows college student Chynna Shepherd who is forced to fight for her life when targeted by serial killer Edgler Vess, with chapters alternating between each character's perspective.
+The plot follows college student Chyna Shepherd who is forced to fight for her life when targeted by serial killer Edgler Vess, with chapters alternating between each character's perspective.

 According to Koontz, he wrote the novel with the intention of subverting the commonly-held idea that thrillers must have periods of slow pacing between moments of excitement, instead opting to keep the tension high throughout the novel and moving from conflict to conflict without periods of released tension.

 Plot summary

 Chyna Shepherd is a college student visiting the family of her friend, Laura Templeton, for a long weekend.
 Chyna, who was abused and neglected by her mother as a child, finds that the Templeton house provides something she has yearned for: acceptance.
 This comes to a violent end when serial killer Edgler Vess breaks into the house in the night and methodically kills all of the occupants except Laura and Chyna.
 After discovering that Laura has been tied up and raped, Chyna leaves, promising to return.
 Chyna hears Laura screaming and runs upstairs, intending to attack Vess with a knife.
 Before she can intervene, Vess kills Laura and takes her to his motor home.
 Unaware Laura is dead, Chyna sneaks aboard the motor home and finds her friend's corpse.
 Before she can escape, Vess drives away.

 Chyna hides in a back room, planning to escape at the earliest opportunity.
 When Vess stops at a gas station, she sneaks out of the motor home and looks for a payphone.
 Chyna secretly watches Vess boast to the gas station clerks that he is holding a young girl, Ariel, prisoner in his basement, before he kills them and drives away.
 She feels compelled to follow Vess and help free Ariel, taking a clerk's car.
 Chyna passes Vess while traveling through a state park and intentionally crashes her car into a redwood tree.
 While Vess gets out to investigate, Chyna sneaks on board the motor home.
 However, unbeknownst to Chyna, Vess glimpses her.
 Fascinated, he decides not to kill her immediately, wanting to see what she will do.
 Eventually, they arrive at Vess's remote house.